We are the Canadian network of the United Nations Global Compact.

-Launched in June 2013, as the Canadian network of the UN Global Compact (UNGC), the Global Compact Network Canada (GCNC) is dedicated to assisting over 150 Canadian organizations with the advancement of the 17 Sustainable Development Goals (SDGs) and the 10 Principles of the UNGC.
+Launched in June 2013, as the Canadian network of the UN Global Compact (UNGC), the Global Compact Network Canada (GCNC) is dedicated to assisting Canadian organizations with the advancement of the 17 Sustainable Development Goals (SDGs) and the 10 Principles of the UNGC.

 In Canada, the GCNC is spearheading the Sustainable Development Goals (SDGs) and the 10 Principles of the UNGC.
 In doing so, it unifies and builds the capacity of the Canadian private sector to embrace sustainable business practices by convening and accelerating opportunities for multistakeholder collaboration.

 The GCNC is a federally incorporated not-for-profit organization.
 It is self-governing with a Board of Directors.

 The GCNC’s vast Network allows us to host interactive e-sessions, in-person panels, roundtables, and other discussions on latest corporate responsibility topics with a wide range of stakeholders from government, civil society, corporations, unions, and indigenous groups to facilitate dialogue and engage greater action.